Government Contract Finance

 Traditional banks and lenders cannot provide the funding small business government contractors require.
 Alternative forms of commercial financing, like invoice factoring, have injected consistent cash flow and liquidity into businesses.
 Invoice factoring ensures payables each week are paid, including payroll funding.
 Government contracts require specific insurance policies, and factoring financing provides the cash to cover these expenses.
 Payroll financing is an efficient funding vehicle for businesses needing quick alternative liquidity.

 Learn more in our previous article, “A Guide To Payroll Financing.”

 Bankers Factoring Payroll Financing

 Our easy funding process based on your government contract creditworthiness helps businesses grow.
-Working capital bottlenecks happen to most small companies, but the fast payroll financing process at Bankers helps your cash flow.
+Working capital bottlenecks happen to most small companies, but Bankers Factoring fast payroll financing process helps your cash flow.
 Our experienced government factoring company people know how critical fast financing is for your payroll and operations.